HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

-To make contact with the notation in \cite{KLT4}, write with \(K\to M\) being a fixed complex line bundle.
+with \(K\to M\) being a fixed complex line bundle.
 Fix a smooth connection, \(A_K\), on \(K^{-1}\).
-Where \(w\) is nonvanishing (such as over the stable Hamiltonian manifold \(Y\) in \cite{KLT4}), \(K^{-1}\) is typically given by \(\ker\, (*w)\subset TM\) and \(E\) the \(i|w|\)-eigen-bundle of the Clifford action by \(w\).
+Where \(w\) is nowhere vanishing (such as over the stable Hamiltonian manifold \(Y\) in \cite{KLT4}), \(K^{-1}\) is typically given by \(\ker\, (*w)\subset TM\) and \(E\) the \(i|w|\)-eigen-bundle of the Clifford action by \(w\).
 More constraints on the choice of \(K\) and \(A_K\) will be specified along the way through the rest of this article.

 With \(A_K\) chosen, let \(A\) denote the connection on the \(E\)-summand corresponding to \(\bbA\), and write \(\Psi=\sqrt{2r}\, \psi\).
 In this case, perturbations of the form (\ref{eq:grTS}) suffice for our purpose.
 Since the Riemannian metric and a connection on \(E\) determine a \(\Spin^c\) connection on \(\bbS\), we often consider the equivalent equations for \((A, \psi)\) of the form